blacklightpy/vaultofknowledge/01. Personal/Daily Notes/Entry of 31st Jan, 2025.md

-- Saw Ajay Vadakayil's blog: https://captajitvadakayil.in/2021/04/14/vadakayils-truth-revealing-sanatana-dharma-series-poll-no-159-b/#comments
+- Saw Ajit Vadakayil's blog: https://captajitvadakayil.in/2021/04/14/vadakayils-truth-revealing-sanatana-dharma-series-poll-no-159-b/#comments

 > [!Danger] DANGER
 > Crime is less in Hinduism .
 America knows that only the Indian Hindu is crime free..
 If at all there has been a crime by a Hindu in USA , it is to establish dharma or knee jerk reaction due to extreme provocation..